-The RSPCA Approved Farming Scheme is Australia’s leading independent accreditation scheme focused on animal welfare.
+The RSPCA Approved Farming Scheme is Australia’s leading independent certification scheme focused on animal welfare.
 We work closely with farmers to make a positive impact on the lives of farm animals by providing an environment that meets their needs.
-Millions of hens, pigs, chickens and turkeys have benefited from better farm conditions since the Scheme began.
+Millions of hens, pigs, chickens, turkeys and salmon have benefitted from better farm conditions since the Scheme began.
 Read our 2020 Impact Report